yiming187/ProtonbaseDemo/demo_output.md

 3. Abnormal Win Rate (10% weight): Consistently winning at rates above statistical norms
 4. Player Reports (20% weight): Reports from other players about suspicious behavior

-REAL-TIME ADVANTAGE WITH TACNODE:
+REAL-TIME ADVANTAGE WITH PROTONBASE:
 Traditional anti-cheat systems often work with delayed data:
 1. Game data is collected during play
 2. Data is exported to specialized analytics systems
 3. Analysis runs hours or days later
 4. Cheaters are banned after they've already ruined many games

-With ProtonBase (Tacnode), the analysis happens in real-time because all data types are in one place:
+With ProtonBase, the analysis happens in real-time because all data types are in one place:
 1. Game data is continuously analyzed during play
 2. Suspicious patterns are detected immediately
 3. Action can be taken before the cheater affects many other players